 You can cut the time down to even 20 minutes, but we would want to make sure that we’re getting that full 20 minutes to get unrushed, beautiful portraits of you.

 Quick and dirty option: Coverage of the ‘cheersing’ only!
-Food set up always takes much longer, so if you want to incorporate a beverage of your choice only (and then eat without a photographer present), that’s definitely an option!
+Food set up always takes much longer, so if you want to incorporate a beverage of your choice only (and then eat without a photographer present), that can be a good idea.

 For more day-of tips, check out the article linked below.